Best Fitbit iMore 2021

 As far as smart features, the Fitbit Charge 3 can call, text, & has quick replies.
 It utilises Fitbit pay, and you can customise it with Fitbit accessories and customizable clock faces.
 Unfortunately, it does not have a built-in GPS, though you can track pace and distance with your phone, and there is no app or music storage.
 Also, contrary to its Smartwatch cousins, it does not feature on-screen workouts.

 - Call/text/quick replies

 - No app or music storage

 Best Kids: Fitbit Ace 2

 Fitbit's model specifically designed for children, the Ace 2 lets kids see stats, goal celebrations, parent-approved friends, and call notifications.
 It gives your kids reminders to move; plus, it records steps, active minutes, and comes with a handy timer and stopwatch.
-It's brightly colored and cool to customize.
+It's brightly coloured and cool to customise.
 Kids can make it their own by picking a clock face and choosing their avatar cover photos for the app.